Kashgary/MoMoProject/README.md

 Welcome to the Haaku Bot Git Repository.
 This bot is tailored to work for the Haaku Discord Server.

+# Contributing
+If you wish to contribute to MoMo, you can do so by talking to Vedu or JJ.
+When contributing, please make sure that this repository is kept up-to-date with the latest features that you have developed.
+Please upload any changes you wish to make via a Pull Request with a description of what the feature does.
+Pull Requests will be reviewed and merged once approved by JJ or Vedu.
+If you have any issues with the bot, please post an issue so we can fix it.

+Anyone who has any suggestions or ideas can PM JJ on Discord.

+# Change Log

 ## Version 0.1
 * Added basic bot features
 * Added attendance features